DFE-Digital/get-into-teaching-app/app/views/content/blog/getting-ready-to-apply.md

 ## 3. Get a Teacher Training Adviser

-An experienced teaching professional can help you if:
+An experienced teaching professional can help you if you're (one of the following):

-* you’re ready to get into teaching
+* ready to get into teaching
-* you already have qualified teacher status (QTS) and are returning to teach maths, physics, chemistry, computing or languages
+* returning to teach maths, physics, chemistry, computing or languages and have qualified teacher status (QTS)

 [Get an adviser](/tta-service).